secuy/cross-species/README.md

 ### Cross-species platform
-The page of cross-species analyses platform.
-It also can view tractoghaphy by uploading the file(.tck).
+The page of cross-species brain analyses platform.
+It also can view tractography by uploading the file(.tck).
 ### Usage
 Please visit: https://secuy.github.io/cross-species/